ImperialCollegeLondon/ci-best-practice/index.md

 # Case Studies

-Finally we have a couple of case studies that have gone in different directions when setting up their CI.
+Finally there are a couple of case studies for projects that have gone in different directions when setting up their CI.
 We try to examine the different challenges faced by each project and why they made different choices.

 [Case Studies](case-studies.html)